Download Files in an Archive Package

 - Under Downloads, click the link to download this package.
 If the request was large enough, there is more than one download link.

-- Save the compressed restore file to your Desktop.
+- Save the archive package to your Desktop.
 This file may resemble a folder.
-It contains all your restored files in a compressed (or zipped) fashion, making the file as small as possible so you can download it faster.
+It contains your files in a compressed (or zipped) fashion, making the archive package as small as possible so you can download it faster.

-Note: If you find the file is not being saved, or if your web browser simply tries to open the file instead of offering to save it, you may need to change settings for your Web browser and try again.
+Note: If you find the archive package is not being saved, or if your Web browser simply tries to open the file instead of offering to save it, you may need to change settings for your Web browser and try again.
 For help in doing this, consult help topics for your Web browser.